privacytrustlab/ml_privacy_meter/README.md

 5. SGD with Momentum
 6. RMSProp

+## Visualization
+The attack models can also be visualized in Tensorboard's dashboard.
+The user can view the privacy risk of the model, compare privacy risk for multiple models, compare privacy risk between datapoints with different labels.
+They can also view the inference model graph, attack accuracy at each epoch.
+Additionally, if multiple models are trained, the target model training accuracies and inference model attack accuracies can be compared.
+This comparison can be done between multiple target models on the same data, or multiple attack configurations (Example : Blackbox vs whitebox).

 ## References:

 1. R. Shokri, M. Stronati, C. Song, and V. Shmatikov.
 [Membership Inference Attacks against Machine Learning Models](https://www.comp.nus.edu.sg/~reza/files/Shokri-SP2017.pdf) in IEEE Symposium on Security and Privacy, 2017.